RomainLITUD/Multistep-Traffic-Forecasting-by-Dynamic-Graph-Convolution/README.md

 For more datasets please visit DittLab-TUD: https://dittlab.tudelft.nl/,

-or our online traffic dynamics visualization website: http://dittlab-apps.tudelft.nl/apps/app-ndw/home.jsp.
+or our online traffic dynamics visualization website: http://dittlab-apps.tudelft.nl/apps/app-ndw/home.jsp,

+or directly send an email to one of the author:  G.Li-5@tudelft.nl

+To reproduce the results in the paper, please put the corresponding datasets in the "Datasets" file

 ![archi](https://user-images.githubusercontent.com/48381256/98677777-cd67e180-235d-11eb-9fd6-4aaaefc790f1.PNG)